What is Hypocalcemia?

 Hypocalcemia is an electrolyte disorder characterized by low serum calcium levels.
 There are a variety of causes including chronic kidney disease, inadequate PTH production (hypoparathyroidism), vitamin D deficiency, and low abnormal magnesium metabolism (hypomagnesemia).
 Hypoparathyroidism may be caused by surgical removal of the parathyroid glands or due to autoimmune disease.
 Certain medications such as bisphosphonates for osteoporosis may also contribute to hypocalcemia.

 The symptoms of acute hypocalcemia usually include tetany – this is a term for neuromuscular irritability.
 Patients also often develop numbness and paresthesias around the mouth as well as the hand and feet.
 Muscle spasms are another common manifestation.
 Severe cases result in laryngospasm, impaired cardiac function, seizure, and life-threatening cardiac arrhythmias.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

-What causes Hypocalcemia?
+What Causes Hypocalcemia?

 Calcium is important for functions such as cell signaling, hormone secretion, muscle contraction, and coagulation.
 Calcium levels are affected by key regulators including parathyroid hormone (PTH) and vitamin D. The kidneys are also an essential regulator of calcium metabolism.
 In fact, the kidneys are responsible for synthesis of vitamin D via the enzyme alpha-hydroxylase.
 Low serum calcium levels (hypocalcemia) can be caused by a variety of conditions including: